Do you like your neighborhood?

 Read on below to learn more about what it’s like to live in the best places Miami, Florida has to offer.
 Or skip to the end to see the list of all the neighborhoods in the city from best to worst.

 Coral Way is a neighborhood within Miami, Florida that is defined by Coral Way, a road established by Coral Gables founder George E. Merrick during the 1920s.
 It is located in Miami-Dade County, Florida, United States.

 Downtown Miami is an urban city center, based around the Central Business District of Miami, Florida, United States.
 In addition to the central business district, the area also consists of the Brickell Financial District, Historic District, Government Center, Omni and Park West.
 The neighborhood is divided by the Miami River and is bordered by Midtown to the north, Biscayne Bay to the east, Civic Center and Overtown to the west, and Coconut Grove to the south.

 The Flagami is a neighborhood of Miami, Florida, United States, roughly defined as south and east of the Tamiami Canal, north of the Tamiami Trail, and west of Red Road, bisected by Flagler Street.

 Putting A Bow On Our Analysis Of The Best Neighborhoods In Miami

 If you’re measuring the neighborhoods in Miami where crime is low and everyone wants to live, this is an accurate list.

 For more Florida reading, check out:

 - 10 Safest Places In Florida

-- 10 Worst Places To Live In Florida
+- Most Expensive Places To Live In Florida